mstruve/untimely-neglected-wearable/README.md

 This is an implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).

-It is designed to be stateless - a decision is made based on the board state provided on request.
+It is designed to be:
+- Stateless - a decision is made based on the board state provided on request.
+- Reusable - all game modes are accounted for in one code base.
+- Performant - enough to run on a low-power device.
+It could be much better!

 It has code to:

 - Avoid the edges of the map.
 - Avoid collisions with other snakes on the board.
-- Avoid entering spaces too small to fit.
+- Avoid entering spaces too small to fit, unless space would be vacated by exiting snake bodies.
-- Avoid hazard spaces unless it's the only spot for food
+- Avoid hazard spaces unless it's where our food is.
-- Seek food when other snakes are larger, and avoid it if we're the largest.
+- Seek food when other snakes are larger, and avoid it when we don't need it.
 - Blindly find food when very low in health.
-- Take a certain winning move if the other snake has one available move
+- Take a certain winning move if the other snake has one available move.
-- Take a drafting larger snake to a wall, just to see what happens
+- Take a drafting larger snake to a wall, just to see what happens.
+- Avoid paths that could be closed due to other snake movement.
+- Accept a board state and return debugging output for a single move.

 ### Next steps

 - Improve hazard code to reduce time spent in hazards.
 - Improve tail chasing code to chase enemy tails.
-- Improve squeeze code to determine if an escape route would open due to a tail
+- Proper, repeatable test suites!

 ### Possible refactoring

+- A better idling strategy than choosing a random move.
-- Improve pathfinder code to use a multi-node tree
+- Improve pathfinder code to use a multi-node tree, to collect more info as we seek a 'best' path.
-- Optimize to run on the Raspberry Pi
+- Optimize to run better on the Raspberry Pi.

 ### Technologies Used